VLS-1 V03

 The 2003 Alcântara VLS accident was an accident during the Brazilian Space Agency's third attempt to launch the VLS-1 rocket, which was intended to launch two satellites into orbit.
 The rocket ignited on its launch pad at the Alcântara Launch Center, killing 21 people.
+It is the fourth deadliest space exploration related disaster in history.

 Background

 The rocket, proposed in 1979 had until the accident two launch attempts: one in 1997, which ended up in the Atlantic Ocean due to the failure of one of the first stage engines to start and another in 1999, destroyed remotely due to a flame penetrating the top of the second stage block 3 minutes after takeoff.

 Operation São Luís

 Besides being the third flight of the VLS-1, the operation had as objectives the launch of the satellites UNOSAT and SATEC in to orbit; verify the CLA's ability to perform type launches and the use of the CLBI as a tracking station.
 The transportation of materials for V03 started on August 23, 2002 and stopped on April 16, 2003.
 The operation was restarted on July 1, an inspection the next day found no problems, and the satellites were transported on the 30th.
 After several assembly operations, the accident occurred on August 22, 2003.